evertvandew/admingen/examples/questionnaire/README.md

 ## Security
-Several security features are overlaid on the database:
+Several security features are overlaid on the database & server:
 * Most pages (except those with `Any` clearance) require a user to be logged in.
 * In the User table, only users with more rights can modify users with less rights.
 * The password is always replaced with a standard tekst when retrieving when retrieving a User record.